Tampere-University-Urban-Physics/fundamentals-of-gis/Content/3_Exercise.md

 3. **You should end up with a new layer without any -1 values in the four wanted fields.**
 4. Optionally, you can export the -1 values to a separate layer too to depict the "no value" areas in the final map.
+	- Hint: There is a way to invert your selection, see if you can find it!

 ---